yvesdebeer/vuejs-shopping-cart/README.md

 Now you should see a JSON dump of the products on the home page.

-###6.
-Let's format the JSON output into shoppingcards
+## 6. Format the JSON output into shoppingcards

 Replace the template from Home.vue with: